RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 ----------

-Just as Python provides the dictionary when we want to have easy access to key, value pairs, Java also provides us a similar mechanism.
+Just as Python provides the dictionary when we want to have easy access to key-value pairs, Java also provides us a similar mechanism.
 Rather than the dictionary terminology, Java calls these objects Maps.
 Java provides two different implementations of a map, one is called the ``TreeMap`` and the other is called a ``HashMap``.
 As you might guess